 Introduction to major problems in philosophy through texts ranging from classical to contemporary.
 By thinking through questions such as, "What can I know?", "Do I have free will?" and "What is the meaning of life?" students gain basic familiarity with philosophy's methods of inquiry, analysis, and criticism.
-(General Education - Humanities or Literature) Three semester hours.
+(General Education - Humanities and Fine Arts) Three semester hours.